Understanding Sparklines in Excel

-To create Excel sparklines, begin by selecting the set of values to be used in the visualization.
+Select Your Values: To create Excel sparklines, Highlight the set of values you want to visualize.

 Here, you will need to enter range for data (Data Range) and a range for the sparklines (Location Range).
 If you have already selected your data, your only need to select where the visualizations are to be placed.
 We recommend placing the sparklines next to the data.